 - Heart conditions and high cholesterol

 - Type II diabetes

 The key symptom of Alzheimer’s disease is memory loss.
-Although at the early stage of the disease, there are not many symptoms and signs.
+Although there are few symptoms and signs at the early stage of the disease.
 However, as the disease progress patient shows more symptoms; common Alzheimer’s disease side effects are:

 - Patient repeat sentence or question

 - Get lost in familiar places.